ritam818/ritam818.github.io/_posts/2025-05-12-threat_opportunity.md

   </figcaption>
 </figure>

-Barcelona:
+**Barcelona:**
-● The Gothic Quarter and Eixample have become hotspots for tourists but a nightmare for residents.
+- The Gothic Quarter and Eixample have become hotspots for tourists but a nightmare for residents.
 In the Gothic Quarter, the local population has dropped by almost half as properties are converted into short-term rentals.
-● The Gothic Quarter has lost 45% of its local population, replaced by tourist accommodations, as [reported](https://www.newyorker.com/magazine/2019/04/29/the-airbnb-invasion-of-barcelona) by The New Yorker.
+- The Gothic Quarter has lost 45% of its local population, replaced by tourist accommodations, as [reported](https://www.newyorker.com/magazine/2019/04/29/the-airbnb-invasion-of-barcelona) by The New Yorker.
-● In response, Barcelona is planning to ban short-term tourist rentals by 2028, as [reported](https://www.theguardian.com/world/2024/nov/19/barcelona-mayor-defends-ban-touris t-flats-drastic-action-needed-cut-housing-costs) by The Guardian.
+- In response, Barcelona is planning to ban short-term tourist rentals by 2028, as [reported](https://www.theguardian.com/world/2024/nov/19/barcelona-mayor-defends-ban-touris t-flats-drastic-action-needed-cut-housing-costs) by The Guardian.

 <figure>